CESNET/eduroam-icinga/doc/director_config.md

 If there are some services which report the error message mentioned above, the script notifies administrators about this.

+DNS failure checking is currently disabled due to change ping parameters - IP address is used instead of DNS hostname.

 ### import source for realms

 This import source defines source data for synchronization of hostgroups and servicegroups.